Updated – 18/January/2020

 More challenges are there regarding technology integration of billing and other systems to work seamlessly for Voda and Idea.

 The merger process is likely to finish in May or June 2018.
 However, both the companies face several hurdles in the merger, the biggest will be managing employees and offer them suitable Job roles and location.

 Mr. Birla will have to pay Vodafone 38,740 crores to buy the 4.9% stake at a later date.
 As per the initial merger agreement, Vodafone will have a 50% stake, and Idea promoters(Mr. Birla) will own 21.1% while public shareholders will have a 28.9% stake in the combined entity.

-Vodafone will offload 4.9% share to Mr. Birla who will then have a 26% stake in the combined entity.
+Vodafone will offload a 4.9% share to Mr. Birla who will then have a 26% stake in the combined entity.
 Vodafone PLC will have a 45.1% stake after the transfer process is complete.

-On 24th July 2017, Competition Commission of India (CCI) has given its nod to the Idea Cellular and Vodafone India merger.
+On 24th July 2017, the Competition Commission of India (CCI) has given its nod to the Idea Cellular and Vodafone India merger.

 Now the merger process is continuing at both the Organizations, however, there is still final approval pending from the Department of Telecom.

 The combined entity will have a much stronger balance sheet, more economies of scale and a larger pool of resources to battle against JIO and Airtel.